simonmichael/hledger_site/src/ledger.md

 - an easier query syntax
 - better depth limiting
 - a battle-tested CSV/SSV/TSV import system
-- and comes with multiple officially-supported user interfaces (CLI, console, TUI, WUI).
+- and comes with multiple officially-supported user interfaces (CLI, TUI, WUI, HTTP-JSON).

 Compared to hledger, Ledger has